 Abigail Toll and Maya Shenfeld are the first two mentees of Amplify Berlin, our new creative development program for emerging artists.
-Together with their mentor Caterina Barbieri they worked on their live set which they will present this Thursday on the occasion of the first Amplify showcase in the Club.
+Together with their mentor Caterina Barbieri they developed their live set which they will present this Thursday on the occasion of the first Amplify showcase in the Club.
 We proudly present you one track Abigail has worked on this month and a short Q&A with her about her time at ACUD.
 Read the Q&A with Maya here.

 Ionian Death Robes take their cue from atmospheric, doom-inspired soundscapes.
 The project is a collaboration between Berlin based flautist Abigail Toll (UK) and Utrecht based violinist Laury Achten (NL) which began in 2016.
 Owing to their geographical distance, the live shows often assume various solo and collaborative formats that draw on the dialogue between the discordant distressing of the classical instruments and confessional chanting.
 Ionian Death Robes are set to complete their first EP titled ‘old world | new ruiins’ later this year.